Aqua578/Credentials-manager/README.md

 # Aqua-Chat Credentials Manager

 Description: This Python program employs regular expressions to validate email addresses and passwords provided by guest users.
-Validated user data is stored in a comma-separated value (CSV) file.
-The program utilizes the SHA-256 hashing algorithm to secure sensitive information, enhancing data security and safeguarding against potential malicious login attempts by unauthorized users.
+Validated user data is stored in a comma-separated value (CSV) file that utilizes the SHA-256 hashing algorithm to secure sensitive information, enhancing data security and safeguarding against potential malicious login attempts by unauthorized users.

 ## Features
 - Email address and password validation using regular expressions.